5g-media/mape-recommender/README.md

 The deployment can be done  using either the docker engine by passing the proper env variables or docker-compose in the [MAPE](https://github.com/5g-media/mape) repository.

-`TODO`: describe the deployemnt using docker engine
+`TODO`: describe the deployment using docker engine

 ## Usage